-20.5 Waste Disposal, Monitoring, Water Management
+17.6 Waste Disposal, Monitoring, Water Management

-Waste rock characterization has been conducted and results indicate that the waste rock and ore are generally reactive, acid generating, and have the potential to leach metals (refer to Section 20.4).
-As a result, waste rock and tailings management are expected to be key issues in the permitting of the mining operation.
+Waste rock characterization has been conducted and results indicate that the waste rock and ore are generally reactive, acid generating, and have the potential to leach metals (refer to Section 17.4).
+As a result, waste rock and tailings management have been and will remain key issues in the permitting of the mining operation.
+The TSF design, as described in Section 15, was developed to mitigate the risk of groundwater impacts due to tailings storage and includes drainage layer for solution capture and repurposing, a dual liner, and leak detection.
+The waste rock generated during the operation will be temporarily stored on a dual lined facility prior to utilization as cement rock fill (CRF), as described in Section 15.